Universal Pictures: Extensions and NBCUniversal/Comcast era

-On February 15, 2017, Universal Pictures acquired a minority stake in Amblin Partners, strengthening the relationship between Universal and Amblin, and reuniting a minority percentage of the DreamWorks Pictures label with DreamWorks Animation.
+On February 15, 2017, Universal Pictures acquired a minority stake in Amblin Partners, strengthening the relationship between Universal and Amblin, and reuniting a minority percentage of the live-action DreamWorks label with its former animation division.

-In December 2019, Universal Pictures entered early negotiations to distribute upcoming feature film properties based on the Lego toys.
-Although the original Lego Movie characters are still owned by Warner Bros.
-Pictures, Universal Pictures will serve as a distributor of future releases and will develop additional Lego films.
-The future of the already in-development films is believed to remain the same.
+In December 2019, Universal Pictures entered early negotiations to distribute upcoming feature films based on the Lego toys.
+Although the original The Lego Movie characters and projects are still owned by Warner Bros.
+Pictures, Universal Pictures would serve as a distributor of future releases and would develop additional Lego films.
+The first Lego film under Universal Pictures' run of their film rights is Piece by Piece (2024).